avkabanov/widgets-web-service/README.md

 In order to optimize access to widgets, three classes to store widgets has been used:

 #### com.kabanov.widgets.dao.cache.WidgetCache
-stores widgets in ConcurrentHashMap what allows to access widgets by id in a constant time.
+Stores widgets in ConcurrentHashMap what allows to access widgets by id in a constant time.

 #### com.kabanov.widgets.dao.cache.WidgetLayersStorage
-contains logic of setting proper Z index, and shifting widgets with the same Z index.
-Under the hood all widgets stored in ConcurrentSkipListSet what allows to add and remove different widgets simultaneously.
+Contains logic of setting proper Z index, and shifting widgets with the same Z index.
+Under the hood, all widgets stored in ConcurrentSkipListSet what allows to add and remove different widgets simultaneously.

 There is also additional synchronization was added: in the process of inserting widget with existing z-index,